minisundev/Job-Interview-Prep/README.md

 - Questioning
 - Exploration
 - Foundational study
-- Organizing my thoughts on development
+- Organizing my thoughts on development : on the wiki